-Following the success of our new homes at Ellsworth Park, we look forward to delivering further high quality houses to Ash in 2019.
-Join our mailing list today as a Thakeham VIP and be first to hear news including an invitation to our future Showhome opening.
+Following the success of our new homes at Ellsworth Park, we look forward to delivering further high quality houses to Ash in 2020.

 With an easy commute to London, Reading and Guildford, these future new homes will appeal to commuters and those that enjoy getting out and about.
-Ash is a great place to call home.
-A village with a real sense of community, benefiting from excellent transport links and with good local amenities.
+Close by and easily reached, Guildford is one of the most popular retail and dining destinations in Surrey and nearby Sussex.

-With ash trees springing up each year in the village centre, the village is aptly named.
-Close to the Basingstoke Canal, a Site of Scientific Special Interest, both Ash and its neighbouring village Ash Vale flourished when the Army established Aldershot Camp and purchased Ash Common for use as rifle ranges.
+With Ash trees springing up each year in the village centre, the village is aptly named.
+Close to the Basingstoke Canal, a Site of Scientific Special Interest, both Ash and its neighbouring village Ash Vale have flourished in recent years.

 A PLACE OF INTEREST

-Ash village offers semi-rural village life which straddles the Basingstoke Canal, a popular place for walkers and cyclists and has been designated a Site of Scientific Special Interest (SSSI) by English Nature.
+Ash offers village life which straddles the Basingstoke Canal, a popular place for walkers and cyclists.
+The Canal has been designated a Site of Scientific Special Interest (SSSI) by English Nature.
 East of the canal is Ash Common, an area of open heathland designated as a Special Protection Area to preserve the habitat of three endangered species of birds, the Dartford Warbler, the Nightjar and the Woodlark.

 A LONG HISTORY

-There are many historic buildings in Ash that date back to the 16th/17th century such as Hartshorn, Ash Manor, Lavender Cottage, Tudor House, Azor Place and Merryworth.
+There are many historic buildings in Ash that date back to the 16th and 17th century such as Hartshorn, Ash Manor, Lavender Cottage, Tudor House, Azor Place and Merryworth.
 St. Peter’s church was virtually rebuilt in 1865 but still retains Norman, 11th, 13th and 15th century areas of interest including the tiny Norman window in the north aisle.